antonyciani/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 2. Give the answer to the question about the existing problem with the current solution.

+	**Answer:**

+	The problem here is the following:
+	if we try to start the HAProxy first, it will not start because the two containers, s1 and s2 are not started, and we try to link them using the Docker run command.
+On the other hand, if we start s1 and s2 first, an error will occure, because they try to connect the Serf cluster via ha container which is not running.

+	One Solution would consist of completing the `-join` option with the `-retry`.
+Using this option, they will keep attempting to join the cluster as long as they can or until the maximum value of possible attempts is reached.

 3. Give an explanation on how `Serf` is working.
 Read the official website to get more details about the `GOSSIP` protocol used in `Serf`.
 Try to find other solutions that can be used to solve similar situations where we need some auto-discovery mechanism.

+	**Answer:**

+	Serf is a decentralized solution for service discovery and orchestration.
+It uses a gossip protocol to broadcast messages to the cluster, which is based on SWIM.
+For service registration, the agent will be able to identifiy all the hosts.
+Once joined to the cluster, other members will be able to see a new host.
+For discovery, members command is used which return the current members of the cluster.

+	Serf uses the gossip protocol in order to solve three major problems:

+	1. **Membership**: Serf can maintain the list of web servers for a load balancer and notify it whenever a node comes online or goes offlne.
+	2. **Failure detection and recovery**: failed nodes are automatically detected and notifications are sent to the rest of the cluster.
+	3. **Custom event propagation**: custom events and queries can be broadcasted to the cluster.

+	We can find other solutions that can be used to solve our auto-discovery mechanism problem.
+Etcd is one of them, and is a highly-available, key-value store for shared configuration and service discovery.
+Another one, pretty popular those days, is Netflix's middle-tier, load balancing and discovery service, called Eureka.

 ### <a name="task-3"></a>Task 3: React to membership changes